jtmarks6/Card_Matching/README.md

 - Returned all allocated memory to system from linked list

-Also note the input file was changed to not reveal other students information, originally it had all the students in all my teachers classes information in the format show in the input file with my information
+Also note the input file was changed to not reveal other students information, originally it had all the students in all my teachers classes information in the format show in the input file with my information.